- One bedroom in a shared 3-bedroom house

 - Very fast wi-fi with router in your room

 - Lots of sunlight

-If I don't have your dates available, please check out my two other rooms in the same house called "Retreat in the Center of Saigon" and "Center of Saigon w/ Private Balcony".
+If I don't have your dates available, please check out my two other rooms in the same house.
+Just look to the right and click on my name under my picture to see the other listings!